The President and his deputies offer their condolences to the Prime Minister of India over the victims of the stampede

-His Highness Sheikh Mohamed bin Zayed Al Nahyan, President of the State, “may God protect him”, sent a cable of condolences to His Excellency Narendra Modi, Prime Minister of the Republic of India, on the victims of the tragic stampede during a religious celebration, which resulted in a number of deaths and injuries.
-His Highness wished a speedy recovery to all those injured..
+His Highness Sheikh Mohamed bin Zayed Al Nahyan, President of the State, may God protect him, sent a cable of condolences to the Prime Minister of the Republic of India, Narendra Modi, over the victims of the tragic stampede during a religious celebration that resulted in a number of deaths and injuries, wishing His Highness a speedy recovery for all the injured.

-His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai, may God protect him, and His Highness Sheikh Mansour bin Zayed Al Nahyan, Deputy Prime Minister and Minister of Presidential Affairs, sent similar cables of condolences to His Excellency Narendra Modi, Prime Minister of the Republic of India..
+His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai, may God protect him, and His Highness Sheikh Mansour bin Zayed Al Nahyan, Deputy Prime Minister and Minister of Presidential Court, sent two similar cables of condolences to the Prime Minister of the Republic of India, Narendra Modi.

 Follow our latest local and sports news, and the latest political and economic developments via Google News